-- The young nude woman is traditionally identified as Venus.
+• The young nude woman is traditionally identified as Venus.
 The figure's pose is based on the Dresden Venus, attributed to Giorgione but which it is believed Titian completed.
 In this painting, Titian has moved Venus indoors, shown her engaging with the viewer, and making her sensuality explicit.
 It has been seen either as a portrait of a courtesan, perhaps Angela del Moro, or Angela Zaffetta, or as a painting celebrating the marriage of its first owner (who according to some may not have commissioned it).
-If it is intended to be Venus she does not have any classical or allegorical attributes of the goddess she is supposed to represent the painting is sensual and unapologetically erotic.
-Recent analysis concludes that it might be simply "a representation of a beautiful nude woman on a bed, devoid of classical or even allegorical content". - It is believed to have been painted, possibly commissioned for a Medici cardinal who died before seeing it.
+If it is intended to be

+Venus she does not have any classical or allegorical attributes of the goddess she is supposed to represent - the painting is sensual and unapologetically erotic.
+Recent analysis concludes that it might be simply "a representation of a beautiful nude woman on a bed, devoid of classical or even allegorical content".

+- It is believed to have been painted, possibly commissioned for a Medici cardinal who died before seeing it.
 It was bought by Guidobaldo II della Rovere, later the Duke of Urbino, which accounts for its title.
 It may have been commissioned by Guidobaldo possibly to celebrate his marriage in 1534 to the 10 year-old Giulia Varano, or its consummation a few years later. - The two maids in the background are looking in a cassone, a chest where clothes were kept particularly a marriage trousseau.
 The dog represents fidelity or possibly the della Rovere home where its quietness indicates the viewer is her husband. - Mark Twain called the Venus of Urbino "the foulest, the vilest, the obscenest picture the world possesses".
-He proposed that "it was painted for a bagnio[brothel], and it was probably refused because it was a trifle too strong", adding humorously that "in truth, it is a trifle too strong for any place but a public art gallery".
+He proposed that "it was painted for a bagnio[brothel], and it was probably refused because it was a trifle too strong", adding humorously that "in truth, it is a trifle too strong for any place but a public art gallery". use it was a trifle too strong", adding humorously that "in truth, it is a trifle too strong for any place but a public art gallery".